Why Walk

 Why Walk is a 24.99 m Motor Yacht, built in the United States of America by Westport and delivered in 1982.

 Her top speed is 12.0 kn and her cruising speed is 10.5 kn and her power comes from two General Motors diesel engines.
-She has a gross tonnage of 146.0 GT and a 6.1 m beam.
+She has a gross tonnage of 146.0 GT and a 6.1 m beam, and she is built with a GRP hull and GRP superstructure.

 She was designed by Ed Monk Jr., who also completed the naval architecture.
 Ed Monk Jr. has designed 64 yachts and created the naval architecture for 149 yachts for yachts above 24 metres.

-Her interior was designed by Westport, who has 112 other superyacht interiors designed in the BOAT Pro database - she is built with , a GRP hull, and GRP superstructure.
+Her interior was designed by Westport, who has 112 other superyacht interiors designed in the BOATPro database.

-Why Walk is currently sailing under the United States of America flag, the most popular flag state for superyachts with a total of 1998 yachts registered.
-She is known to be an active superyacht and has most recently been spotted cruising near United States of America.
-For more information regarding Why Walk's movements, find out more about BOATPro AIS.
+Why Walk is registered under the United States of America flag, the most popular flag state for superyachts with a total of 2013 yachts registered.

 Specifications